ibmresilient/resilient-community-apps/fn_zia/README.md

   You should save a screenshot "custom_layouts.png" in the doc/screenshots directory and reference it here -->
 * Import the Data Tables and Custom Fields like the screenshot below:
-Configure the Incident Details tab layout to display the AWS GuardDuty information as follows:
+Create a new ZIA incident tab in Layouts as follows:

 1. Navigate to the ‘Customization Settings’ and select the Layouts tab.
 2. Click on ‘Incident Tabs’.
 3. Add a new incident tab named ‘ZIA’.